luisfredgs/Awesome-machine-learning/README.md

 # Awesome Machine Learning
-This repository compiles several knowledge sources about Data Science and Machine Learning.
-The curated list contains videos, blog posts, textbooks, GitHub, and more.
-If you find this repository helpful, please consider giving it a star!
-Your support will help me to improve and maintain this project.
-Thank you! 🌟🌟🌟🌟🌟
+This repository is a compilation of various sources of knowledge related to Data Science and Machine Learning.
+The list includes curated videos, blog posts, textbooks, GitHub repositories, and more.
+If you find this repository helpful, kindly consider giving it a star!
+Your support would aid me in improving and maintaining this project.
+Thank you for your time! 🌟🌟🌟🌟🌟

 If you want to contribute to this list (please do), send me a pull request or [contact me](https://www.linkedin.com/in/luisfredgs).